latchbio/latch/docs/source/snakemake/environments.md

 # Environments

-When registering a Snakemake workflow on Latch, we need to build a single container image which contains all your runtime dependencies as well as the Latch packages.
-By default, all tasks (included the JIT step) will run inside this container.
+When registering a Snakemake workflow on Latch, we need to build a single container image containing all your runtime dependencies and the Latch packages.
+By default, all tasks (including the JIT step) will run inside this container.

-To generate a Dockerfile with all the Latch specific dependencies, run the following command from inside your workflow directory:
+To generate a Dockerfile with all the Latch-specific dependencies, run the following command from inside your workflow directory:

 ```console
 latch dockerfile . --snakemake
 ```

-Be sure to inspect the resulting Dockerfile and add any runtime dependencies that are required for your workflow.
+Inspect the resulting Dockerfile and add any runtime dependencies required for your workflow.

 ## Configuring Task Environments

-Sometimes it is preferrable to use isolated environments for each Snakemake rule using the `container` and `conda` [Snakemake directives](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#running-jobs-in-containers) instead of building one large image.
+Sometimes, it is preferable to use isolated environments for each Snakemake rule using the `container` and `conda` [Snakemake directives](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#running-jobs-in-containers) instead of building one large image.

-Typically, when using these directives, we must pass the `--use-conda` and `--use-singularity` flags to the `snakemake` command in order to configure which environment to activate.
+Typically, when using these directives, we must pass the `--use-conda` and `--use-singularity` flags to the `snakemake` command to configure which environment to activate.
 Similarly, to configure your environment on Latch, add the `env_config` field to your workflow's `SnakemakeMetadata` object.
 For example,

 ```
 # latch_metadata.py